 Step 4 – Look at the last segment of Shutdown settings and unmark the tiny square cells of Sleep and then Hibernate.

-Step 5 – Click or hit Save changes button.
+Step 5 – Click or hit the Save changes button.

 Hopefully, the above solutions will make you free with the occurring of BSOD.